To Deliver or Not to Deliver?

 Who do you want buying your food?

 Almost 30% of under-30’s order more food for delivery than the 6% of those aged 50 or above.
-This is becoming an increasing trend each year as more customers are technological savvy, prefer using apps and have more disposable income.
+This is becoming an increasing trend each year as more customers are technologically savvy, prefer using apps and have more disposable income.
 So, whilst apps aren’t the “be all and end all” they are something to consider in the future.
 At the moment it is good to have the traditional phone number available, as well.

 Conclusion?

 Lots to mull over but I would like to leave you with a final message – this is not something you need to do.
 Not every business will benefit from offering delivery and foodservice delivery will not “crush” the takeaway and eat in trade.
-But somethings to keep in the back of your mind are the rise of delivery apps and changing consumer habits.
+But something to keep in the back of your mind are the rise of delivery apps and changing consumer habits.

 When done right, delivery can help cultivate customer loyalty, enhance profits and expand your market.